hexojs/site/source/docs/tag-plugins.md

 ## Raw

-If there're some contents can't be processed in posts, you can wrapped it with `rawb` tag to avoid rendering errors.
+If there're some contents can't be processed in posts, you can wrap it with `raw` tag to avoid rendering errors.

 ```
 {% raw %}